-In 2020 the Company extended its work on a completely upgraded next generation client access system and mobile access tool-set.
+In 2021 the Company extended its work on a completely upgraded next generation client access system and mobile access tool-set.
 These investments are being made to enhance the client experience, further strengthen security, and deliver new functionality to clients.
-The Company also began implementing a new performance reporting system that will cover all client accounts across the Company.
-When complete, the client reporting initiative will greatly enhance the ability for financial advisors and clients to understand exactly how their portfolios are performing and what is driving performance across those portfolios.
+The Company also completed implementation of a new performance reporting system that will cover all client accounts across the Company.
+The Company also transitioned clients from a legacy online platform to a more modern and comprehensive system.